 The Group sometimes makes concessions or modifications to the original terms of loans as a response to the borrower's financial difficulties, rather than taking possession or to otherwise enforce collection of collateral.
 The Group considers a loan forborne when such concessions or modifications are provided as a result of the borrower's present or expected financial difficulties and the Group would not have agreed to them if the borrower had been financially healthy.

-The table below shows the carrying amount for financial assets by class that were restructured during the year and had no significant impact on ECL.
+The table below shows the carrying amount for financial assets by class that were restructured during the year.

-2022 2021
+2023 2022

 Loans and advances to customers

-Commercial loans 24.1 17.8
+Commercial loans 69.5 24.1

 35 MARKET RISK